deleteman/makiavelo/README.markdown

 There are two types of functions, the ones that require an entity and the generic ones.

-####Entity related functions
+###Entity related functions

 ####_form_for_

-The following entity html helpers receive the entity as the first parameter, the name of the property as the second one, an optional label value (it'll add a label element for that form element) and finally an array of html options (for setting id, class, html attributes, etc).
+Returns the HTML for the opening tag of the form element.

+**Paramters**
+1. $en: The entity we're working with.
+2. $http_action: (Optional, "create" by default).
+Rerefences the action that we'll be doing.
+It's a string that must match the name of the action you setup on the routing array.
+3. $html_attrs: (Optional) Contains all extra html options for the form.

 ####_text_field_
 Returns the HTML code for a text field.